oobecomau/desktop.gov.au/docs/blueprint/client-devices.md

 Intune provides the ability to reset the device (factory reset) or remove managed application data from the device.
 The Factory reset option remotely wipes and resets the iOS device.
 The Intune manage application wipe does not clear the device of non-managed application data which allow for potential security issues.

-The Agency has indicated that the device must be able to be remotely wipe in case it is lost.
+The organisation has indicated that the device must be able to be remotely wipe in case it is lost.
 This is to ensure information cannot be recovered in any circumstances.

 Remote wipe iOS devices Design Decisions for all agencies and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---
 Device Lost Mode | Enabled | Lost mode sends notification to the device's lock screen.
-Device remote wipe | Device will be remote wiped of corporate data (Factory Reset). | To minimize the security if the device is lost or not return to the Agency.<br>Intune remotely wipe and reset the iOS device when a user is off-boarded.
-This allows the device to be reassign to other users in the Agency.
+Device remote wipe | Device will be remote wiped of corporate data (Factory Reset). | To minimize the security if the device is lost or not return to the organisation.<br>Intune remotely wipe and reset the iOS device when a user is off-boarded.
+This allows the device to be reassign to other users in the organisation.